by Tony Harris • April 30, 2020

 We’re exploring Azure Security Best Practices.
-The American government’s annual budget is approximately $15 billion regarding cybersecurity, businesses and users must take proactive action, implementing and practicing security best practices.
+The American government’s annual budget is almost $10 billion regarding cybersecurity, businesses and users must take proactive action, implementing and practicing security best practices.

 It’s estimated that in 2023, cybercriminals will steal around 33 billion records.
 However, that should not deter businesses from optimizing everyday operations, especially in regard to their cloud workloads.
 Azure is a prime example of a beneficial cloud computing service, particularly in terms of unified API management, storage, and disaster recovery.